Amazon com : Plans to Add Whole Foods Stores | MarketScreener

 By Heather Haddon and Laura Stevens

-Amazon.com Inc. is planning to build and expand Whole Foods stores across the U.S. to put more customers within range of the e-commerce giant's two-hour delivery service.
+Amazon.com Inc. is planning to build and expand Whole Foods stores across the U.S., people familiar with the plans said, to put more customers within range of the e-commerce giant's two-hour delivery service.

 The push would bring Whole Foods to more suburbs and other areas where the natural grocer is quickly adding customers since the merger.
 That is a shift from the layoffs and slowing store growth Whole Foods experienced for several years before Amazon bought it in 2017 for roughly $13.5 billion.